Ibrahima Socé Fall: Career

 Fall was involved in managing the Ebola crisis in Democratic Republic of Congo and also strengthening the Ebola response team in the country.

 Fall was awarded “African Heroes Awards 2017 by The Department of African Studies and the African Student Association, Ohio University, USA for his contribution to the fight against Ebola in Africa.

+He was appointed Director, Neglected Tropical Diseases, at the World Health Organization in 2022.
+In 2025 he left the WHO and was named Chief Executive Officer of the Pasteur Institute of Dakar.